 Once we acknowledge this we must then have a willing disposition to continuously improve all of our efforts.
 Easily said, but this is often ignored in favour of the status-quo or superceded by the day-to-day demands of business as usual.
 The most successful organisations have a willing disposition and commitment to work both “on” and “in” the business as standard practice.

 How do we know if our organisation has this willing disposition?
-Organisations with this disposition typically commit resources to ongoing improvement methods and tend to maintain or even boost these resources in challenging economic times when business efficiency is most needed.
+Organisations with this disposition typically commit resources to ongoing improvement methods and tend to maintain or even boost these resources in challenging economic times when business efficiency and sales force customer service is most needed.

 The third element is a toolkit of simple and easily applied tools and methods to apply to the challenge of being more efficient in business.
 If asked, most of your staff will readily point to areas that need improving or could be more efficient, but they don’t have the right techniques at their disposable to readily tackle them.
 When this happens improvement efforts can be hap-hazard and tackled with inappropriate methods resulting in a frustration, failure and reduction in the disposition to continuously improve.